jordivanduijn/little-backup-box/README.md

 **Note:** To differentiate between different storage cards, the backup script creates a datetime-based *.id* file in the root of each storage card.
 The name of the *.id* file is also used as the destination backup folder on the storage device.

-With the direct camera transfer script enabled, follow this steps:
+With the camera backup mode enabled, follow this steps:

 1. Boot the Raspberry Pi
 2. Connect the camera and turn it on and wait till the Raspberry Pi shuts down

-Note that the direct camera file transfer script doesn't support geocorrelation.
+Note that the camera backup mode doesn't support geocorrelation.

 ## Problems?